Chart Color Schemes

 Sherwood's population is slightly younger than the national pattern

-Sherwood's median age is 38 years, slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The 75-84 age group makes up a strong 7.6% of Sherwood's population compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 12.8%.
-Between 2021 and now, the proportion of the population in the 75-84 age group has grown from 5.2% to 7.6%, whereas the 25-34 cohort has decreased from 13.8% to 12.8%.
+Sherwood's median age is 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38.
+The age group of 75-84 years shows strong representation in Sherwood at 7.6%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 12.8%.
+Between 2021 and now, the 75-84 age group has grown from 5.2% to 7.6% of Sherwood's population.
+Conversely, the 25-34 cohort has declined from 13.8% to 12.8%.
 By 2041, demographic projections indicate significant shifts in Sherwood's age structure.
-Notably, the 75-84 group is expected to grow by 73%, adding 393 people and reaching a total of 932 from its current figure of 538.
-The aging population trend is evident with those aged 65 and above contributing to 72% of the projected growth.
-Conversely, the 15-24 and 0-4 age cohorts are anticipated to experience population declines.
+The 75-84 group is expected to grow by 73%, adding 393 people and reaching a total of 932 from the previous figure of 538.
+This growth reflects an aging population trend, with those aged 65 and above comprising 72% of projected growth.
+Meanwhile, the 15-24 and 0-4 age cohorts are projected to experience population declines.